Sam-Blundell/html-canvas-examples/1-setup.md

 Like Many 2D graphics systems the coordinate system of the Canvas API has its origin `(0,0)` in the top-left corner of the canvas.
 The y-axis increases downwards.

 ![Coordinate System Example](./coordinateExample.png)

+## Width & Height

+The pixel width and pixel height attributes are set as attributes on the element rather than styled with CSS.

+You can apply seperate CSS styling but if this differs from the attribute settings the image will be scaled appropriately and might look distorted.